Hot Cross Buns

 Can I freeze these after baking them?

-Yes, they can be frozen after baking, and then thaw them the night before on the countertop.
+Yes, they can be frozen after baking and then thawed on the countertop the night before.
 I would glaze them at this time and make the “cross” on top, if desired.

 Why were Hot Cross Buns banned many years ago?

-I quote Wikipedia, “In 1592, during the reign of Elizabeth I of England, the London Clerk of Markets issued a decree forbidding the sale of hot cross buns and other spiced bread, except at burials, on Good Friday, or at Christmas.
-The punishment for transgressing the decree was forfeiture of all the forbidden product to the poor.”
+I quote Wikipedia: “In 1592, during the reign of Elizabeth I of England, the London Clerk of Markets issued a decree forbidding the sale of hot cross buns and other spiced bread, except at burials, on Good Friday, or at Christmas.
+The punishment for transgressing the decree was forfeiture of all the forbidden product to the some people.”

 What are Hot Cross Buns called in America?

 They are called Easter Buns.
-A few weeks before Easter, bakeries will start selling Easter Buns or Hot Cross Buns.
+Bakeries will start selling Easter Buns or Hot Cross Buns a few weeks before Easter.

 Why are these eaten during the Easter holiday?

-I quote Wikipedia, “The bun marks the end of the Christian season of Lent and different parts of the hot cross bun have a certain meaning, including the cross representing the crucifixion of Jesus, and the spices inside signifying the spices used to embalm him at his burial and may also include orange peel to reflect the bitterness of his time on the Cross.”
+I quote Wikipedia: “The bun marks the end of the Christian season of Lent, and different parts of the hot cross bun have a certain meaning, including the cross representing the crucifixion of Jesus, and the spices inside signifying the spices used to embalm him at his burial.
+It may also include orange peel to reflect the bitterness of his time on the Cross.”

 What is a hot cross bun made of?

-Typically, they are a yeasted bread recipe, filled with spices, and various fruits such as raisins, currants, or other candied fruit.
-They usually have a glaze drizzled on them with a white cross decorated on top representing the crucifix.
-Some people use bread dough to make the cross or a tube of frosting like I used today.
+They are typically a yeasted bread recipe filled with spices and fruits such as raisins, currants, or other candied fruits.
+They usually have a glaze drizzled on them, and a white cross representing the crucifix is decorated on top.
+Some people use bread dough to make the cross or a tube of frosting, like I used today.

 What are dried currants?

-Dried currants are actually called Zante Currants, or in other words, very tiny dried grapes.
-They are grapes that are seedless and take up to three weeks to dry properly.
-They taste just like raisins because they are raisins, but about half the size.
+Dried currants are called Zante Currants, or in other words, very tiny dried grapes.
+They are seedless grapes that take up to three weeks to dry properly.
+They taste just like raisins because they are raisins, but they are about half the size.

 Final Word

-I hope you try making my hot cross buns recipe, whether you put the cross on them or not.
+I hope you try making my hot cross bun recipe, whether you put the cross on them or not.
 It’s another recipe to teach our kids and grandkids how to cook from scratch.
-May God Bless this world, Linda
+May God bless this world, Linda

 Hi Linda: